Special Education Professional Preparation Standards

 Initial Preparation Standards with Elaborations (NCATE approved 2012)

 Advanced Preparation Standards with Elaborations (NCATE approved 2012)

 While the seven initial and advanced CEC Preparation Standards with the major elements describe the specialized knowledge and skill to practice safely and effectively at initial and advanced levels, CEC uses the specialized content, issues, vocabulary, interventions, settings, etc. of specialty sets to inform the CEC Preparation Standards.
-So all special education preparation programs will use either the initial or advanced CEC Preparation Standards as informed by the appropriate specailty set.
+All special education preparation programs will use either the initial or advanced CEC Preparation Standards as informed by the appropriate specialty set.

 For over a decade the National Association for Gifted Children (NAGC) and the CEC Association for the Gifted (TAG) have worked collaboratively to develop standards for the preparation of gifted education professionals at the initial and advanced levels.
 In 2012, NAGC and CEC revised and re-ordered the Gifted Standards to align with new Council for Accreditation of Educator Preparation (CAEP) Guidelines for Standards.